Michelle (song): Critical reception

 In a contemporary review for the NME, Allen Evans described "Michelle" as a "memorable track" with a "bluesy French sound" in which McCartney's vocal was supported by "[the] others using voices as instruments".
 Record Mirrors reviewer admired the lyrics and said that the song was "just remotely, faintly, slightly similar to 'Yesterday' in the general approach" and "another stand-out performance".
 Eden of KRLA Beat described "Michelle" as a "beautiful ballad", adding: "Although it doesn't sound at all like his fantastic 'Yesterday', it is another tender love song, sung as only Paul could sing it.
 He even croons the choruses in French – and what better language for a love song?"
 Jazz critic and broadcaster Steve Race admitted being "astonished" by the album, and added "When I heard 'Michelle' I couldn't believe my ears.
 The second chord is an A-chord, while the note in the melody above is A-flat.
 This is an unforgivable clash, something no one brought up knowing older music could ever have done.
 It is entirely unique, a stroke of genius ...
 I suppose it was sheer musical ignorance that allowed John and Paul to do it, but it took incredible daring."

-Among the Beatles' peers, Bob Dylan, whose work was especially influential on Lennon and Harrison's songwriting on Rubber Soul, was dismissive of McCartney's ballad style.
+Among the Beatles' peers, Bob Dylan, whose work was especially influential on Lennon's and Harrison's songwriting on Rubber Soul, was dismissive of McCartney's ballad style.
 In March 1966, he said: "A song like 'Yesterday' or 'Michelle' ... it's such a cop-out, man ... if you go to the Library of Congress you can find a lot better than that.
 There are millions of songs like 'Yesterday' and 'Michelle' written in Tin Pan Alley."
 Levi Stubbs of the Four Tops, an American vocal group promoted in the UK by Beatles manager Brian Epstein, cited the song as an example of the sophistication the Beatles had introduced into pop music.
 He said that the US music scene had been "very dead-beat" and "stagnant" before the arrival of the British Invasion, after which: "Good music became accepted.
 Would 'Michelle' have been a hit before the Beatles?
 Of course not."

 From 1970, McCartney's standing among music critics suffered as the authentic rock 'n' roll qualities personified by Lennon came to be valued over his former bandmate's more eclectic tastes.
 In his 1979 essay on the Beatles in The Rolling Stone Illustrated History of Rock & Roll, Greil Marcus said that Rubber Soul was the best of all the band's LPs and that "every cut was an inspiration, something new and remarkable in and of itself" except "Michelle", although he added, "to be fair, [it] paid the bills for years to come".